Same Day Teeth on Implants

 Through CAD/CAM technology, we are now able to remove a failing tooth, place your dental implant, scan its position with laser optics, and mill a highly esthetic provisional tooth to be delivered in 70-90 minutes.
 Single teeth up to whole dental arches can be provided with this technology.
 The fixed temporary tooth or teeth not only look great, they also initiate the critical sculpting and maturation of your gingial tissues for your final crowns.
 Importantly, this eliminates wearing removable type temporary teeth (such as Flippers and Essex retainers).

-Dr. Loetscher and his lab technician have developed this protocol utilizing this amazing technology, one of the only oral & maxillofacial surgeons in the US offering this service and technology.
-The state-of-the-art Trios intra-oral digital scanner first scans the implant in your mouth in approximately 2-3 minutes.
+Dr. Loetscher and his lab technician have developed this protocol utilizing this amazing technology, one of the only oral & maxillofacial surgeons in the US offering this protocol.
+After removing your tooth, and placing an implant into it’s site, the state-of-the-art Trios intra-oral digital scanner first scans the implant in your mouth in approximately 2-3 minutes.
 The data is downloaded into software where our dental technician designs your provisional tooth.
-This design is forwarded to our advanced German made Amann Girrbach mill, where the tooth is milled out of PMMA (a highly esthetic acrylic).
-This is all done on-site This tooth then is basically screwed into your implant.
-Patients either wait around 70-90 minutes for the tooth, or come back later that day or the next day for delivery.
+This design is forwarded to our advanced Austrian made Amann Girrbach mill, where the tooth is milled out of PMMA (a highly esthetic acrylic).
+This is all done on-site This highly esthetic tooth is then basically screwed onto your implant.
 This same process works for larger areas of missing teeth, from several teeth to whole arches.

 This same scan can also be used to deliver the final ceramic crown to be placed on your implant 3-5 months later, after the implant has become fully osseointegrated in your jawbone.
 Patients love this because this eliminates the impression needed to fabricate a crown.
 Your restorative dentist is involved in this final step, delivering the final crown, and verifying its occlusion.